Life of the Beloved and Filial Lee San

 Image resource from Wikipedia

 The year that King Jeongjo ascended to the throne, members of the Noron faction attempted a military coup to have King Jeongjo assassinated.
 Fortunately, the king successfully arrested his assassins and the rebels that were secretly scattered throughout the palace.
-A number of people were executed that year including his mother's uncle, Hong Inhan.
+A number of people were executed that year, including his mother's uncle, Hong Inhan.

 King Jeongjo was known as King Jeongjo the Great.
 He was a reformer who wanted to see his kingdom flourish.
-Some notable things that he did were opening government jobs for those who were previously unable to apply because of their social status and the establishment of Kyujanggak, a royal library, which was used to better the cultural and political stance of Joseon.
+Some notable things that he did were opening government jobs for those who were previously unable to apply because of their social status and the establishment of Kyujanggak, a royal library, which was used to improve the cultural and political stance of Joseon.
 He had the desire to recruit talented scholars and work to better lead the kingdom.

-King Jeongjo also created his own set of royal bodyguards, Changyongyeong, in 1785 because he distrusted the already established one called Naekeunwe which was erected by King Taejong in 1407.
+King Jeongjo also created his own set of royal bodyguards, Changyongyeong, in 1785 because he distrusted the already established one called Naekeunwe, which was erected by King Taejong in 1407.

-King Jeongjo's letters, which were penned himself, were released publicly by Sungkyunkwan University's Academy of East Asian Studies over a decade ago.
+King Jeongjo's letters, which he penned himself, were released publicly by Sungkyunkwan University's Academy of East Asian Studies over a decade ago.
 In the study of these letters, it can be observed that King Jeongjo worked quietly to settle and coordinate political matters.
 It was also said that he spied on public opinion covertly, possibly to better help his people.

 A Family Man

 King Jeongjo was a filial son who worked hard to clear his father's name and to bring honor to his mother, Lady Hyegyeong.
-He managed to bring his mother back to the palace and made her Queen Dowager since Crown Prince Sado would've originally been King before him.
+He managed to bring his mother back to the palace and make her Queen Dowager since Crown Prince Sado would've originally been King before him.

-Later, he moved the whole court south to Suwon closer to where Prince Sado's grave was and had the Hwaseong Fortress built to protect it.
+Later, he moved the whole court south to Suwon closer to where Prince Sado's grave was, and had the Hwaseong Fortress built to protect it.

 What amazing devotion he had!
 Could you imagine moving an entire royal court to Suwon when, at the time, Prince Sado was labeled a psycho?
 And then have a fortress built just to protect his grave?